browserengineering/book/src/lab9-tests.md

 =======================

-Chapter 9 (Running Interactive Scripts) introduces JavaScript and the DOM API, plus submit forms to the server.
-The focus of the chapter is browser-JS interaction.
+Chapter 9 (Running Interactive Scripts) introduces JavaScript and the DOM API, The focus of the chapter is browser-JS interaction.

     >>> import test